fenago/kafka-training/lab_guides/md/kafka-lab8-1.md

 You will need to pass in the truststore and keystore locations and passwords.

-The setting `security.inter.broker.protocol=SSL` may not be needed if Kafka a cluster runs in a single private subnet.
-Remember that SSL makes it Kafka run slower, and adds extra CPU load on Kafka Brokers.

 ***ACTION*** - EDIT `config/server-0.properties` and follow instructions